univention/univention-corporate-server/services/univention-s4-connector/README.md

   and Samba/AD to keep all objects in sync, neither during start up nor periodically.
 * The S4-Connector only synchronizes a subset of all attributes, objects and OUs/containers.
 This subset is defined by the mapping.
-* During startup, the script `/usr/sbin/univention-s4-connector` converts the mapping UCR template file `/etc/univention/connector/s4/mapping` to a `mapping.py` in the same directory.
-* If customers adjust the file `mapping.py`, it will get overwriten during the next service restart.
-* If customers adjust the UCR template file `mapping`, the change will be very persistent, even over updates of the Debian package, e.g. during errata updates. dpkg will write the updated `mapping` to a file `mapping.dpkg-new`.
-* Customers should not adjust the `mapping` manually and should instead create a `localmapping.py`.
+* Customers must not adjust the `mapping.py` manually anymore (since UCS 5.0) and should instead create a `localmapping.py`.
 * When the S4-Connector starts, it first syncs from UDM/OpenLDAP to Samba/AD.
 But it doesn't re-sync everything at that point, it just waits for changes.
 * Changes from the OpenLDAP site are communicated by the Listener module to S4-Connector via Python `pickle` files